-In our complement franchise, Soliris is the first and only therapeutic approved for patients with either PNH, a life-threatening and ultra-rare genetic blood disorder defined by chronic uncontrolled complement activation leading to destruction of red blood cells, and aHUS, a life-threatening and ultra-rare genetic disease characterized by chronic, uncontrolled complement activation and thrombotic microangiopathy.
-PNH and aHUS are two severe and ultra-rare disorders resulting from chronic uncontrolled activation of the complement of the immune system.
+In our complement franchise, Soliris is the first and only therapeutic approved for patients with either PNH, a life-threatening and ultra-rare genetic blood disorder, or aHUS, a life-threatening and ultra-rare genetic disease.
+PNH and aHUS result from chronic uncontrolled activation of the complement component of the immune system.

-In our metabolic franchise, we market Strensiq for the treatment of patients with HPP and Kanuma for the treatment of patients with LAL-D. HPP is a genetic ultra-rare disease characterized by defective bone mineralization that can lead to deformity of bones and other skeletal abnormalities.
+In our metabolic franchise, we commercialize Strensiq for the treatment of patients with HPP and Kanuma for the treatment of patients with LAL-D. HPP is an ultra-rare genetic disease characterized by defective bone mineralization that can lead to deformity of bones and other skeletal abnormalities.
 LAL-D is a serious, life threatening ultra-rare disease in which genetic mutations result in decreased activity of the LAL enzyme leading to marked accumulation of lipids in vital organs, blood vessels and other tissues.

-We are also evaluating additional potential indications for eculizumab in other severe and devastating diseases in which uncontrolled complement activation is the underlying mechanism, and we are progressing in various stages of development with additional product candidates as potential treatments for patients with severe and life-threatening rare disorders.
+We are also evaluating additional potential indications for eculizumab in other severe and devastating diseases in which uncontrolled complement activation is the underlying mechanism, and we are progressing in various stages of development with additional product candidates as potential treatments for patients with devastating and ultra-rare disorders.